isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-wings/index.md

 layout: post
 ---

 Some spiders even exhibit ballooning behavior - but do spiders have wings?
-Spiders use the earths electric field as a guide [for flying across oceans](https://www.sciencenews. org/blog/wild-things/trapdoor-spiders-australia-africa) on long strands of silk without wings! ***Well, what about winged spiders?
+Spiders use the earths electric field as a guide [for flying across oceans](https://www.sciencenews.org/blog/wild-things/trapdoor-spiders-australia-africa)on long strands of silk without wings! ***Well, what about winged spiders?
 Do these exist?
 No, not really.

-There are no known species of [spider](https://pestpolicy.com/can-you-drown-a-spider/) with fully developed wings capable of powered flight in any way comparable to that of insects or birds. *** ***However there is one genus (Palystes) whose females possess wing-like projections called apomoses which cover their reproductive organs and sometimes also extend beyond them.
+There are no known species of [spider](https://pestpolicy.com/can-you-drown-a-spider/)with fully developed wings capable of powered flight in any way comparable to that of insects or birds. *** ***However there is one genus (Palystes) whose females possess wing-like projections called apomoses which cover their reproductive organs and sometimes also extend beyond them.

 These structures serve only as protective covers and are not used for flight. ***